e-hulten/july/README.md

 A small library for creating beautiful heatmaps of daily data.

 ### Features
-- Get rid of the overhead and matplotlib tweaking every time you want to plot data in calendar format.
+- Get rid of the eternal matplotlib tweaking every time you want to plot data in proper calendar format.
-- Generate GitHub activity overview-like plots of your daily data.
+- Generate GitHub activity overview-like heatmaps of your daily data.
-- Plot daily data in calendar format (month or year).
+- Plot daily data in calendar format, either month or year.
 - Automatic handling of missing dates in input date range.
 - `July` is not pandas centric.
 In fact, it doesn't use pandas at all, nor does it require you to.
 Only numpy arrays and native Python data structures are used internally.
-- Though pd.DateTimeIndex and pd.Timestamp are both accepted as the `dates` input.
-They are both subclassing `datetime`, and will be stripped down to `date`.
+- Accepted date formats: `datetime.datetime`, `datetime.date`, `str`, `pd.DatetimeIndex`

 ### Install